LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupC.md

 **In the .html file:** Use [CS133JS_Lab04_Part2C_TrailRating.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2C_TrailRating.html).
 In the script element, add input validation loops for round trip distance and elevation gain.

-- Limit user input to reasonable values.
+- Limit user input to ranges of reasonable distance and elevation values.
 - Pop up an alert telling the user what the acceptable input range is.
 - Keep prompting the user for input until it is valid.